roualdes/bridgestan/README.md

 - https://github.com/UoL-SignalProcessingGroup/retrospectr

-## Research Using BridgeStan
+## Research using BridgeStan

-If you use BridgeStan in your research, please consider citing our paper [on JOSS](https://joss.theoj.org/papers/10.21105/joss.05236).
+If you use BridgeStan in your research, please consider citing [our JOSS paper](https://joss.theoj.org/papers/10.21105/joss.05236).

 - *Verified Density Compilation for a Probabilistic Programming Language* https://doi.org/10.1145/3591245